 The overall impact of qualification variables on election outcomes is assessed by examining the proportions of cases correctly classified as winners and losers (table 5.5).
 The discriminating variables are used as the basis for classification functions which predict general and primary election outcomes for candidates for all offices.
 Using these classification functions, the likely outcome (i.e., winner or loser) for each candidate running in primary and/or general elections is predicted solely from the variables included in the analysis and compared against actual electoral results.
-The percent correctly classified as winners or losers for primary elections and for general elections across each office is then computed.17 The percent correctly classified is somewhat analogous to R2 in regression analysis in that it allows the researcher to assess the adequacy of the derived discriminant functions.
+The percent correctly classified as winners or losers for primary elections and for general elections across each office is then computed.
+The percent correctly classified is somewhat analogous to R in regression analysis in that it allows the researcher to assess the adequacy of the derived discriminant functions.

-While eight separate measures of qualifications were included in each of the six analyses whose results are presented in table 5.5, only those Carroll, Susan.
-Wore of the size of an early result by the step wise procedure sin that contributed to the Boomloaded on behalf of Unknown Institution
+While eight separate measures of qualifications were included in each of the six analyses whose results are presented in table 5.5, only those variables, as selected by the stepwise procedure, that contributed to the